larammerce/docs/8.x/getting-started/documentation.md

 Tables help you to represent a list in a nice configuration with ordered alignment .

 :::warning Table's Width
-Select the columns' number and content carefully so that the table wouldn't exceed the width of the page !
+Select the number and contents of columns carefully so that the table wouldn't exceed the width of the page !
 :::

 :::danger Avoid Long Text